poomstas/contrastive_learning/README.md

 Once the environment is set up, run the `/data/download_shapenet_data.py` file to download the ShapeNet dataset to `./data/ShapeNet`.
 New directories will be created.

 ## ShapeNet EDA
 Some sample visualizations of the original data and augmented data is available in `/experiments/EDA.py`.
-See next session for information on augmentations.
+Augmentations on the data is done on the fly in the model, which receives the augmentations as an argument form when it is instantiated.
+Augmentations include:

+- Rotation / Flip (if used layer is not rotation invariant)
+- Jittering (adding noise to the coordinates)
+- Shifting / Shearing

+Below are some examples of augmentations applied to table and motorbike point cloud datasets.

 **Figure: Sample Point Cloud Dataset of a Table, Before and After Augmentation (Jitter, Flip, Shear)**